No matter how large or small your job is, you have our undivided attention.

 - We’re rooted in an industry that has taken place along Maine’s shores for centuries.

 - We were founded as a forward-thinking company that understands the potential for innovation.

-We are a relationship company that honors the role that our locale and industry have in attracting boaters like you.
+We are a relationship company honoring the role our locale and industry have in attracting boaters like you.
 When you come to our door, you’ll find us prepared to take on any project, from service and storage to new design and construction.
-With just over twenty employees, our crew takes a personal interest in your project.
-You’ll be talking with the same people who are working on your boat – friendly and highly trained people who are ready to listen and provide the highest level of customer care.
-And anyone who has ever met our founder, Jock Williams, knows we’re eager to accommodate your specific requirements, host your visits to our yard, and provide regular updates on the progress of your project.
+Anyone who has met our founder, Jock Williams, knows we’re eager to accommodate your requirements, host visits to our yard, and provide regular updates on your project’s progress.